holepunchto/pear-docs/building-blocks/hyperbee.md

 `await watcher.destroy()`

 Stops the watcher.
-You could also stop it by using `break` inside the loop.
+Using `break` inside the `for await` loop will also destroy the watcher.

-> Do not attempt to close the snapshots yourself.
+> Do not attempt to manually close the snapshots.
 Since they're used internally, let them be auto-closed.
->

 >  Watchers are not supported on subs and checkouts.
 Instead, use the `range` option to limit the scope.